 We offer individual and family counseling, nutritional counseling, exercise planning, rehabilitation and physical therapy, pain and symptom management, acupuncture, massage, Reiki, and support groups.
 You have access to all of the many resources available

-at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) throughout your treatment and recovery.
+at Dana-Farber Brigham Cancer Center throughout your treatment and recovery.

 - You may wish to join a specialized